ipfs-shipyard/ignite-metrics/docs/telemetry/FAQs.md

 ## Can I turn telemetry completely off?

 Yes.
 If you toggle all telemetry groups off (i.e. opt-out), no telemetry will be collected.
 The one caveat is that we send a single request when you opt-out of metrics collection.

+## I want to help development efforts, but want to be updated of any future changes.
+How do I stay up to date?

+There are a few ways you can stay up to date depending on what you're interested in.

+### Global telemetry changes

+Watch for changes to https://github.com/ipfs-shipyard/ignite-metrics via GitHub's watch feature.
+You can adjust notification preferences using GitHub's watch feature.
+Updates can be found in the following locations:

+1. PRs
+2. Release notes
+3. `./docs/telemetry/CollectedData.template.md`

+### Project specific telemetry changes

+Watch for changes to https://github.com/<repo-of-interest> via GitHub's watch feature.
+You can adjust notification preferences using GitHub's watch feature.
+Updates can be found in the following locations:

+1. PRs
+2. Release notes
+3. `./docs/telemetry/CollectedData.md`